Student Organization Fundraising Activities

 Organizations wishing to participate in off-campus fundraising activities should contact the appropriate community officials at least two weeks in advance of the date(s) intended for such activities.
 Advance notice is necessary to insure that proper arrangements can be made.
 Fundraising activities off-campus are subject to City Ordinances.
 Information regarding the solicitation of funds for charitable purposes may be obtained by contacting the Marquette City Clerk.

-Organizations must also register their off-campus fundraiser with the Center for Student Enrichment through a NMU Student Organization Activity Request form.
+Organizations must also register their off-campus fundraiser with the Center for Student Enrichment through an Activity Request Form.